Martinsried: Infrastructure

+U-Bahn Martinsried extension

 Construction work for an extension of the U6 line to Martinsried began at the end of 2022 and completion is expected for 2027.

 According to earlier plans, Martinsried was to be connected directly to the Munich U-Bahn from 2020.
 On 16 December 2014, the Bavarian government decided to continue the Munich U-Bahn line 6-West from Klinikum Großhadern to Martinsried. €73.5 million were invested and an approximately 980-meter long route was to be built starting in 2016 and go into operation four years later.
 Due to delays, construction could not begin until 2022, with the total costs rising to €212 million.
 The extension of the U6 in the south to Martinsried was already decided on 20 July 2009 by the Munich City Council, but the originally projected 2014/2015 opening could not be realized.
 After the construction of the U9 section, the U6 would end at the Klinikum Großhadern and the U9 would continue beyond Martinsried.
 Later, Martinsried and Planegg could also be connected via S-Bahn.

 The Catholic and Evangelical Churches each have a kindergarten in the village, and there are also three nursery schools maintained by the worker's welfare.
 The suburb operates a primary school.